rishabhsdev/Hello-Mars/README.md

 # Hello-Mars
 Service to fetch Mars data using NASA API.

-I was amazed by NASA's public API, so I created this hobby project to test the Mars rover API.
+I was amazed by NASA's public API, so I created this hobby project to test it.

 This code uses Insight rover API to fetch data from Mars.